Cavity optimization for Unruh effect at small accelerations

-Further, since the enhancement ${\cal E}$ is also an even function of $\Delta E$, it can be related to the emission response rate of the detector ${\dot {\cal F}}^{\rm em}$ in the low acceleration limit as $ \lim_{a/\Delta E \to 0} {\dot {\cal F}}^{\rm em} \approx (\Delta E/2\pi) \times \lim_{a/\Delta E \to 0} {\cal E}. $
+Further, in the low acceleration limit the enhancement ${\cal E}$ can be related to the emission response rate of the detector ${\dot {\cal F}}^{\rm em}$ as $\lim_{a/\Delta E \to 0} {\dot {\cal F}}^{\rm em} \approx (\Delta E/2\pi) \times \lim_{a/\Delta E \to 0} {\cal E}.$

-\\ As the enhancement in response rate ${\cal E}$ of the detector exhibits a sharp amplification at the resonance points for small accelerations, one could estimate the amount of non-inertial contribution in the emission rate of the detector at the resonance points of the cavity.
+As the enhancement in response rate ${\cal E}$ of the detector exhibits a sharp amplification at the resonance points for small accelerations, one could estimate the amount of non-inertial contribution in the emission rate of the detector at the resonance points of the cavity.
 In order to further quantify, we subtract the emission rate of an inertial detector ${\scriptstyle {\dot {\cal \widetilde F}}^{\rm em}}$ from the non-inertial one, i.e., ${\scriptstyle \Delta {\dot {\cal F}}^{\rm em}\equiv {\dot {\cal F}}^{\rm em} -{\dot {\cal \widetilde F}}^{\rm em}}$, obtaining the purely non-inertial contribution in the emission rate slightly away from any resonance point as